Exclusionary zoning: Description

 American courts have historically most greatly valued individual property rights.
-However, more recently, concern for the general community welfare has begun taking precedence thus exculpating most exclusionary zoning measures.
-Communities are granted freedom to enact policies in accordance with community welfare goals even in the case that they infringe upon a specific individual's property rights.
+However, during the 20th century, concern for the general community welfare has begun taking precedence thus exculpating most exclusionary zoning measures.
+Communities are granted freedom to enact policies in accordance with community standards even in the case that they infringe upon a specific individual's property rights.
 Courts also have regularly ruled as if municipal regulatory power emanated from their role as agents for local families rather than for the government.
 Regulation was equated with some manner of 'market force' rather than 'state force' thereby allowing the policies to bypass many questions of justification required for state policy enactment.
 For example, they did not have to prove that their policies benefited the well-being of society at large.
 Rather, they could merely enact regulations on the sole basis that it was their prerogative as an agent of the market regardless of any adverse effects on others.
 Therefore, exclusionary mechanisms were allowed to endure as complaints about the negative effects on the excluded population ultimately became null and irrelevant.